pangyuteng/public-misc/finance/transformer/README.md

     + train and evaluate a vanilla transformer model using X & y s.
     + with the trained model, forecast next 5-day price trend for a basket of stocks.

-misc thoughts.

-    + this model could be actually useful if you tweak the code to attempt to predict volatility.
-    + an alternative to predicting up/down is to predict up/down/sideways.
-    + as with all ml models, there are lots of hyperparameters that can be tuned, ideally you want to be retraining every so often, examining the data multiple times, and finally front-test prior actual deployment.
-    + snr for future price return is low, so the 51% accuracy on test set is quiet comforting & surprising - indication of no overfitting using just free data.

 reading materials:

 for traders: